rackersteve/rackspace-how-to/content/rackspace-email-archiving/early-adopters-set-an-archiving-retention-policy.md

 ---

 This article describes how to set a retention policy in your email archive.
-You can use this feature to enact policies that only allow the retention of email records for a certain duration of time.
+You can use this feature to enact policies that allow the system to retain email records for a certain duration.

-**Note**: New archives created after June 24, 2020 have a default retention policy that is set to 7 years.
+**Note**: New archives created after June 24, 2020, have a default retention policy of 7 years.
 You can modify this policy through the **Archive Portal**.